 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Looking for a drink that combines the wintertime comfort of mulled apple cider and the bold flavor of masala chai?
-This delightful Chai Spiced Apple Cider recipe from Stephanie Knight of Pangea Tea Company is just what you need.
-It combines the warming whole spices of traditional masala chai with the sweet, comforting flavor of apple cider for a wonderfully wintery taste.
-For me, it is an ideal blend of apple cider and chai in one beverage.
+This delightful chai-spiced apple cider recipe from Stephanie Knight of Pangea Tea Company is just what you need.
+It combines the warming whole spices of traditional Indian drink with the sweet, comforting flavor of apple cider for a wonderfully wintery taste.
+It's the ideal blend of apple cider and chai in one irresistible beverage.

 - 3 cardamom pods